SUMMER 2025 INTERNSHIP PROGRAM

 Established in 2019, PETM promotes youth engagement in STEM disciplines by leveraging youth’s concerns for local environmental problems, while also fostering community participation in environmental mitigation and adaptation initiatives.
 This strategy fosters students’ environmental literacy and professional skills, and promotes youth’s lasting motivation for participation in STEM education and workforce pathways.
 Every school year, PETM recruits diverse cohorts of students from high schools in the MetroWest region of Massachusetts to participate in a spring preparatory program.
 This leads to the selection of a dozen of students who will be part of the summer internship program.

-Professionals from a range of green economy industries participate in the PETM internship activities.
-Specific expertise is drawn from employers in the project areas directly related to the summer project:
+This year, PETM interns were introduced to a wide range of climate-critical workforce pathways, practiced foundational competencies and developed interpersonal confidence.
+Professionals from a range of green economy industries participated in the PETM internship activities.
+Specific expertise was drawn from employers in the project areas directly related to the summer project and promoted by the Massachusetts Clean Energy Center’s Massachusetts Climate Careers: Powering the Future:

-• Buildings of the Future - Explore how to design Passive-Design buildings for a greener future
+Buildings of the Future - Explore how to design Passive-Design buildings for a greener future

-• Harnessing the Power of the Sun for our Communities - Explore and promote solar projects in Massachusetts.
+Harnessing the Power of the Sun for our Communities - Explore and promote solar projects in Massachusetts.

-• Going Deep!
+Going Deep!
 Networked Geothermal Projects - Explore the science and design of networked geothermal systems and how it can contribute to clean heating and cooling.